Lacanobia contigua: Similar species

+ring blemishes usually filled with grey-brown; yellow-white oblique blotch to the inner angle is missing; W signs in the wavy line stronger and arrow spots weaker;hind wings slightly darker in colour.

 Biology

 The moth flies from May to July depending on the location.

 Larva dull yellowish green, mottled with orange and reddish brown; dorsum with a row of dark V-shaped markings; spiracular line reddish brown.
 The larva mainly feed on a wide variety of various trees, bushes and herbaceous plants: Betulaceae, Umbelliferae, Ranunculaceae, Cruciferae, Salicaceae, Dennstaedtiaceae, Crassulaceae, Urticaceae, Ericaceae, etc.